austral-electronics/ThunderballH7/README.md

 - Unplug the USB cable, an power up the supply.

 ### 4.7.
 How to test a product with this Autotest <a name="autotest"></a>
+ - **Test Ethernet**
+Connect the ThunderballH7 to an ethernet switch an power on Open a windows/VSCode terminal and test the ping : PING 192.168.100.222
+Then open a very simple web pages at 192.168.100.222 with any browser, you will see a menu with 3 tabs:
+    - A static page
+    - A settings page
+    - A dynamic page with variable refresh

 [![ThunderballH7_web_page](/SDK/images/ThunderballH7_web_page.png)](https://github.com/austral-electronics/ThunderballH7/edit/main/README.md)

+ - **Test COM1**
 [![ThunderballH7_web_page](/SDK/images/ThunderballH7_autotest.png)](https://github.com/austral-electronics/ThunderballH7/edit/main/README.md)